raphaelkoester/node-digest-auth/README.md

 # HTTP Digest Client

-Hacked together snippet for talking to HTTP servers that employ digest authentication.
+This module provides an implementation for communicating with HTTP servers that utilize digest authentication.
+It's been structured to allow seamless requests to endpoints that require this form of authentication.

 ## Disclaimer

-Only tested against one server and spec is not followed fully.
-It works for me and for what I am doing.
+This client is designed based on experience with specific servers and might not cover all the intricacies of the HTTP digest authentication spec.
+It has been tested against a limited set of servers.
+While it satisfies the needs it was created for, users should employ caution and conduct tests against their specific use cases.

+## Installation

+    npm install node-digest-auth

 ## Usage

+    import {createDigestClient } from 'node-digest-auth'

+    // 1 parameter: USERNAME
+    // 2 parameter: PASSWORD
+    // 3 parameter: SHOULD BE HTTPS
+    // 4 parameter: REQUEST SHOULD END OR NOT.
+IF NOT ENDED YOU CAN WRITE TO THE REQ.

-    var digest = require('http-digest-client').createDigestClient('username', 'password');
+    const digest = createDigestClient('username', 'password', false, true);

     digest.request({
       host: 'hostname.com',
       path: '/path.json',
       port: 80,
       method: 'GET',
-      headers: { "User-Agent": "Simon Ljungberg" } // Set any headers you want }, function (res) {
+      headers: { "User-Agent": "Raphael Fonseca" } // Custom headers can be added as needed }, function(res) {
-      res.on('data', function (data) {
+      res.on('data', function(data) {
         console.log(data.toString());
       });
-      res.on('error', function (err) {
+      res.on('error', function(err) {
-        console.log('oh noes');
+        console.error('Error occurred:', err);
       });
     });

-The digest client will make one reques to the server, authentication response is calculated and then the request is made again.
-Hopefully you will then be authorized.
+The client will initially make an unauthenticated request to the server.
+Once a challenge is received, the client computes the necessary authentication response and then repeats the request.
+If all goes well, the server should then authorize the request.

 ## Writing to `req`

-I haven't yet figured out a way to write data to the final `req` object.
-Mainly because I haven't really needed it.
-Feel free to suggest solutions! :)
+set the last parameter of createDigestClient to false, it will return the req and you can finish it later.

 # License

-See LICENSE.
+Please refer to the LICENSE file for detailed information on licensing.